SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-04-03-weaslie-inheritance.md

 #### PERKINS

 > SOUNDS LIKE A WORTHWHILE CAUSE.
-CAN'T IMAGINE WHY IT GOT THE ATTENTION OF SOMEONE LIKE McCOY.
+CAN'T IMAGINE WHY IT GOT THE ATTENTION OF SOMEONE LIKE TRELAINE.

 #### WEASLIE